yiisoft/yii2/docs/guide/security-authorization.md

    Using other role names will trigger the invocation of [[yii\web\User::can()]], which requires enabling RBAC (to be described in the next subsection).
 If this option is empty or not set, it means this rule applies to all roles.

+ * [[yii\filters\AccessRule::queryParams|queryParams]]: specifies the query parameters that will be passed to [[yii\web\User::can()]].
+See the section below describing RBAC rules to see how it can be used.
+If this option is empty or not set, then no parameters will be passed.

  * [[yii\filters\AccessRule::ips|ips]]: specifies which [[yii\web\Request::userIP|client IP addresses]] this rule matches.
 An IP address can contain the wildcard `*` at the end so that it matches IP addresses with the same prefix.
 For example, '192.168.*' matches all IP addresses in the segment '192.168.'.
 If this option is empty or not set,